nextflow-io/nextflow/docs/config.md

 `singularity.oci`
 : :::{versionadded} 23.11.0-edge
   :::
-: Enable OCI-mode the allows the use of native OCI-compatible containers with Singularity.
-See [Singularity documentation](https://docs.sylabs.io/guides/4.0/user-guide/oci_runtime.html#oci-mode) for more details and requirements (default: `false`).
+: Enable OCI-mode, that allows running native OCI-compatible containers with Singularity using `crun` or `runc` as low-level runtime.
+See `--oci` flag in the [Singularity documentation](https://docs.sylabs.io/guides/4.0/user-guide/oci_runtime.html#oci-mode) for more details and requirements (default: `false`).

 `singularity.pullTimeout`